postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 * __Global variables__ enable you to access data between collections, requests, test scripts, and environments.
 Global variables are available throughout a [workspace](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).

    > Since global variables can create confusion, you should only use them sparingly.
-For example, use a global variable to quickly test something or when your project is at a very early prototyping stage.
+For example, use a global variable to test something or when your project is at an early prototyping stage.
-* __Collection variables__ are available throughout the requests in a collection and are independent of environments, so do not change based on the selected environment.
+* __Collection variables__ are available throughout the requests in a collection and are independent of environments, and don't change based on the selected environment.
     > Collection variables are suitable if you are only using a single environment, for example for auth or URL details.
 * __Environment variables__ enable you to tailor your processing to different environments, for example local development versus testing or production.
 Only one environment can be active at a time.
     > If you have only one environment, using collection variables can be more efficient.
 However environments enable you to specify [role-based access levels](/docs/sending-requests/managing-environments/#working-with-environments-as-a-team).
 * __Local variables__ are temporary, and only accessible in your request scripts.
 Local variable values are scoped to a single request or collection run, and are no longer available when the run is complete.
-    > Local variables are suitable if you need a value to override all other variable scopes but do not want the value to persist once execution has ended.
+    > Local variables are suitable if you need a value to override all other variable scopes but don't want the value to persist once execution has ended.
 * __Data variables__ come from external CSV and JSON files to define data sets you can use when running collections with Newman or the Collection Runner.

 ![Variable Scopes](https://assets.postman.com/postman-docs/Variables-Chart.png)